-In this global world we want to identify those who look for quality - what they do and how they do - and connect it to their financial performance.
+In the world of organizations we want to identify those that look for quality and have a quality certification, thus connecting this process to their financial performance.

 Building the assumptions of analysis

 Yin (1994) suggests that in order to follow the ideas of the literature review, if there is an organization that comprehends it, one should carry out a case study.
 In summary: